TingFf/PicoCTF/Forensics/MobPsycho/README.md

 ## Comment
-1. Tried to use the stuff I learn from the andriod series challenges.
+1. Tried to use the stuff I learn from the android series challenges.
 2. In the end, just need to search for the flag among all the files.

 ## Challenge Overview